Things you might hear in BMX:

 AT THE TRACK

-Moto: The racing part.
-Typically, there are three motos to race per rider group.
+Moto: The race part.
+In most races there are three motos per rider group.
 In UCI races motos are also called ‘heats.’

 Obstacle: Anything not flat on the track.

 Turn: A turn is a banked corner, sometimes called a berm.
-They are typically made of dirt or asphalt.
+They are made of dirt or asphalt.
 Most BMX tracks have 3 turns.
+Some have 4.

 Double: Two bumps on one obstacle.